zivsha/Vokinhzopas/README.md

 - A Leap Motion Camera ([buy here](http://store-world.leapmotion.com/))
 - Leap Motion driver ([Download here](https://www.leapmotion.com/setup))
-- Windows 7 or 8
+- Windows 7 or later
 - A reasonable PC:
 	- AMD PhenomTM II or Intel® CoreTM i3 / i5 / i7 Processor
 	- 2 GB RAM
 	- USB 2.0 port
 	- The better the Graphical card is the better the quality & performance will be
 - At least 1 human hand.

 -----------------